Coronavirus: Yachting Updates

 Nearly 70% of countries worldwide have reopened to tourists coming from the U.S., which is welcomed news for many of those planning yacht charters.
 Most of Europe, for example, is allowing U.S. tourists, as is Thailand and The Bahamas.

 Many countries do require a negative test or proof of vaccination to travel.
 Yet, the rapid spread of the Delta variant is affecting many country’s tourism policies, and the CDC cautions tourists to pay attention to the situation in the countries they plan to visit.

 The Worldwide Boat team has compiled a comprehensive guide to yacht charter destinations for the 2021-22 charter season given the added considerations caused by the Coronavirus pandemic.
 Here’s a guide with current information regarding restrictions and requirements for yacht charters in various destinations.

 The British Virgin Islands

-- Government approved transport from the airport/ferry dock to approved quarantine site (yacht).
+- Government-approved transport from the airport/ferry dock to the approved quarantine site (yacht).

 - Charter guests may quarantine aboard the yacht.